AndresICM/genome-mining/_episodes/09-metabolomics.md

 </a>

-After this, every file should be included in the batch-processing mode.
-Select OK afterward so the files begin to process in the meantime.
+After this, every file should be included in batch processing mode.
+Select OK afterward so the files begin to process.

 <a href="../fig/batch_05.jpg">